-To calculate the matrix determinant of a square matrix we can use the MDETERM function in Google Sheets.
-It’s categorized under the Array functions.
+To calculate the determinant of a square matrix, you can use the MDETERM function in Google Sheets, which falls under the category of Array functions.

 1 | 2 |